● Permitting Intelligence — Alaska

 Not research packaging.
 Structured permitting judgment built for the stage where early assumptions become sticky.

-The judgment that fills it is the product: knowing which regulatory variables will actually move on your project, and which are noise.
+Public information gives every team the same map.
+The judgment that fills it in is the product: knowing which regulatory variables will actually move on your project, and which are noise.

 Why the analysis is credible